-Heisenberg seemed willing to accept quantum mechanics in its present form, for he felt: "Almost every progress in science has been paid for by a sacrifice, for almost every new intellectual achievement previous positions and conceptions had to be given up.
-Thus, in a way, the increase of knowledge and insight diminishes continually the scientist's claim on 'understanding' nature."
+Heisenberg seemed willing to accept quantum mechanics in its present form, for he felt,

+Almost every progress in science has been paid for by a sacrifice, for almost every new intellectual achievement previous positions and conceptions had to be given up.
+Thus, in a way, the increase of knowledge and insight diminishes continually the scientist's claim on 'understanding' nature.

 Today these problems are being examined and discussed quite vigorously again, and many people express their unhappiness with the conventional interpretation of quantum mechanics.
-It even appears that one is on the threshold of experiments which may indicate the limits of applicability of the superposition principle where macroscopic systems are involved.
+It even appears that we are on the threshold of experiments which may indicate the limits of applicability of the superposition principle, where macroscopic systems are involved.

 I have tried to expose some of the mathematical features of quantum mechanics that go to make it a truly beautiful theory.
 But I have also wished to communicate the fact that the physical interpretation of this extremely successful theory is quite problematical.
-Is one the price for the other?
-Late in life, Heisenberg reputedly discovered a new uncertainty principle: if the mathematics is clear, the physics is not, and conversely.
-Be that as it may, let me at least hope that if you are a reader with a mathematical training to whom this subject is new, your curiosity has been excited, and you will ponder over the problems of quantum mechanics, but not merely as a mathematician!
+Is one the price of the other?
+Late in life, Heisenberg reputedly discovered a new uncertainty principle-if the mathematics is clear, the physics is not, and conversely.
+Be that as it may, I hope that your curiosity has been excited, and you will ponder over the problems of quantum mechanics, but not merely as a mathematician!